rvbsm/fsit/README.md

 ## Usage

 To sit down, look down and sneak twice.
 To get up, just sneak once.
+Also, using on stairs or slabs works.

 ## Contributing